 ZOOM Erlebniswelt Gelsenkirchen is one of the most modern zoos in Germany.
 We spent the day there and have been comparing our zoo experiences to Zoom Erlebniswelt ever since.
 Follow me as we take a walk through the zoo!

 The main entrance offers access to the three separate areas of the park.
 These are called “safaris” and are titled Alaska, Afrika, and Asien.
 30-hectare site. home to more than 800 animals living in habitats that closely resemble their natural environments.

 The map is very clear that there is a direction to travel around the zoo.
 This is typical of German attractions; no confusion or missing exhibits where there is a defined path.
 We rarely saw guests going against the grain.

 We love exploring the local zoos in Europe.
 While we generally don’t visit a zoo in major cities unless we have the extra days, considering we had an annual pass to the local Duisburg zoo, there is something to be said about a great zoo.

-ZOOM Erlebniswelt Gelsenkirchen is about 30 minutes from our former home in Duisburg by car, or 45 minutes by local transit.
-I LOVE that Germany is so well connected by trains; makes day tripping while hubby is at work so much easier.
+ZOOM Erlebniswelt Gelsenkirchen is about 30 minutes from our former home in Duisburg by car or 45 minutes by local transit.
+I LOVE that Germany is so well connected by trains; makes day tripping while my partner is at work so much easier.
 We took the day to visit and the kids were in love!

 Directly on the left-hand side, moving clockwise around the zoo, we started our day in Asia.

 Throughout the Orangutan exhibits, we are able to get up close to the animals.
 As you can see from the images below, European zoos don’t have cages or small enclosures.
 These are full-on habitats that resemble the animal’s natural environment.
 Their moat is what keeps the animals from escaping the habitat, and the fence is to keep humans out.